stacksimplify/kubernetes-fundamentals/02-PODs-with-kubectl/README.md

 ```

 - **target-port**
+  -  If target-port is not defined, by default and for convenience, the targetPort is set to the same value as the port field.

 ```
 # Below command will fail when accessing the application, as service port (81) and container port (80) are different